archive-of-now/archive-of-now.github.io/_essays/trinity/universes-trinity.md

 Everything else is elaboration.

 Everything complex lives in the tension between dissipation, constraint, and self-reference.
 Trinity simply names the grammar.

-> “Developed in dialogue with GPT, used here as a cognitive instrument for refinement and clarity.
-The conceptual framework and all core ideas originate with the author.”